- Is there a set answer/method for the Computer Science pre-release tasks?

 Centres are free to use any high-level procedural language of their choice, the ones mentioned in the syllabuses are just the most popular choices.
 The choice is normally down to the experience of the candidate or teacher’s experience in teaching the language to candidates.
 The pre-release can be undertaken in any high-level procedural programming language, again the choice is down to the centre/candidate.
 We would recommend that candidates learn a full high-level procedural language such as Python or Visual Basic, so that they have good foundations for their future coding and are able to understand programming code questions within Paper 2.

-Candidates should be taught to use the division/multiplier of 1024 for the IGCSE Computer Science syllabuses.
+Candidates should be taught to use the division/multiplier of 1000 and 1024 at the appropriate time for the IGCSE Computer Science syllabuses.

 Candidates will be told which suffix to use, for example an answer must be in KB or KiB.
 If they are told KiB then they will need to use 1024.
 If they are told KB then they will need to use 1000.

 Input and output devices - for the new syllabus first examined in 2023, are candidates still expected to know how each device physically functions as it is with the current syllabus last examined in 2022?